dotnet/docs/docs/core/compatibility/globalization/5.0/listseparator-value-change.md

 ## Reason for change

-Developers reported that they use the <xref:System.Globalization.TextInfo.ListSeparator?displayProperty=nameWithType> property when parsing comma-separated value (CSV) files, and the new <xref:System.Globalization.TextInfo.ListSeparator?displayProperty=nameWithType> values broke the parsing.
+Developers reported that they use the <xref:System.Globalization.TextInfo.ListSeparator?displayProperty=nameWithType> property when parsing comma-separated value (CSV) files, and the new <xref:System.Globalization.TextInfo.ListSeparator?displayProperty=nameWithType> values broke that parsing.

 ## Recommended action

 Unless you updated your parsing code to handle the list separator value changes in .NET 5.0.0, no action is necessary on your part.
-If you implemented new CSV-parsing functionality in .NET 5.0.0, then you'll need to update your code to account for the <xref:System.Globalization.TextInfo.ListSeparator?displayProperty=nameWithType> changes in .NET 5.0.1.
+If you implemented new CSV-parsing functionality in .NET 5.0.0 using <xref:System.Globalization.TextInfo.ListSeparator>, update your code to account for the <xref:System.Globalization.TextInfo.ListSeparator?displayProperty=nameWithType> changes in .NET 5.0.1.

 ## Affected APIs